-The section from Rancho Cucamonga to Santa Monica is the last part of Route 66, and if you have been doing it all the way from Chicago, then it can be pretty bittersweet to make it finally to the end.
-I haven’t been able to do that yet but I have completed the entire CA portion and I can say it is a fantastic road.
-I imagine driving it all would be pretty amazing.
-Here are the stops in order of when you will see them.
-They will take you to most all of the historic places on Route 66 along this stretch.
-Do note that most of this drive is through modern and updated areas with little to no Route 66 history, especially since the Los Angeles area has grown so much over the last century.
+The section from Rancho Cucamonga to Santa Monica is the last part of Route 66 in California.
+If you have been driving it all the way from Chicago, then it can be bittersweet to make it finally to the end.
+Here are the stops for this section of the drive, and you can see the rest of my California Route 66 posts below.
+These stops will take you to most of the historic places on Route 66 along this stretch.
+Do note that most of this drive is through modern and updated areas with little to no Route 66 history, primarily since the Los Angeles area has grown so much over the last century.

 Previous Route 66 Posts I Have Done

 - Needles to Barstow